 - According to a small study published in the journal JAMA Cardiology (July 27), some people who recover from COVID-19 may have lingering heart damage and inflammation of the heart muscle or myocarditis, months after their initial infection.

 - Severe inflammation in the whole body during COVID-19 may aggravate irregular heartbeat in some individuals.
 The acute inflammation caused by the virus infection can worsen both cardiac and kidney function.

 - Additionally, people requiring intensive care are at increased risk for mental health issues like post-traumatic stress disorder (PTSD), anxiety and depression.

 - Early reports from China and Europe revealed that some patients recovering from COVID-19 experienced anxiety and depression.

 - In addition to mood disorders, several recovered patients may have neuropsychological symptoms including dizziness, numbed limbs, long-term loss of smell and taste, cognitive changes, such as difficulties with attention and memory and brain fog.

-It is very important to all of us to take health and safety precautions concerning COVID-19 seriously.
-With reopening of businesses and public facilities, many cities are reporting an increase in the number of daily COVID-19 confirmed cases.
+It is very important for all of us to take health and safety precautions concerning COVID-19 seriously.
+With the reopening of businesses and public facilities, many cities are reporting an increase in the number of daily COVID-19 confirmed cases.